Best cell phone plans 2025

 Additional perks cost extra

 An unlimited plan with Verizon is never a bad idea, especially when you consider the carrier's reliable 4G LTE network and ever improving 5G infrastructure.
 Verizon has a great selection of unlimited plans for you to choose from, although we suggest going for the 'Unlimited Ultimate' plan if you don't really care about the price tag.
-It'll cost you $90 per month (before taxes and fees) for a single line, and you can also opt to get add-ons having services like Netflix and Apple Music, for an extra $10 per month.
+It'll cost you $90 per month (before taxes and fees) for a single line, and you can also opt to get one of the many add-ons such as Netflix, Apple Music, or even 100GB of extra mobile hotspot data, starting at $10 per month.

-It goes without saying that Unlimited Ultimate gives you full access to Verizon's high-speed Ultra-Wideband 5G, complete with unlimited talk and text, 60GB hotspot data, and even international talk, text, and data to over 210 countries.
+It goes without saying that Unlimited Ultimate gives you full access to Verizon's high-speed Ultra-Wideband 5G network, as well as unlimited premium data, 200GB of high-speed mobile hotspot data, and even international talk, text, and data while traveling to more than 210 countries.

-Even though the single-line pricing is quite high, there are solid-line discounts if you sign up for multiple (up to four) lines.
-The plan also includes Full-HD streaming, auto-pay discounts, and more.
-Device compatibility is solid too, with modern-day flagships such as Samsung Galaxy S24 Ultra fully supported on the network.
+Although the single-line pricing is quite high, you can get some great discounts if you sign up for multiple (up to four) lines.
+The plan also includes video streaming at up to 1080p (FullHD) resolution, auto-pay savings, and much more.
+Device compatibility is also quite good, with modern-day flagships such as the Samsung Galaxy S25 Ultra fully supported on the network.

 Best for travelers